Brady Keys

-Brady Keys (May 19, 1936 – October 24, 2017) was an American professional football player.
-He played as a defensive back for eight seasons in the National Football League (NFL).
-He played college football at Colorado State as a halfback as well as a defensive back.
+Brady Keys (May 19, 1936 – October 24, 2017 or May 19, 1937 – October 24, 2017) was an American professional football player.
+He played as a defensive back for eight seasons in the National Football League (NFL), playing for the Pittsburgh Steelers, Minnesota Vikings, and St. Louis Cardinals.
+He was also a kickoff and punt returner, and holds the Steelers' record for longest punt return in a game (90 yards).
+Keys played college football at Colorado State as a halfback as well as a defensive back.
 Keys led the 1960 Colorado State team in rushing yards and total offense.